 Whether you need to have a wireless thermometer is down to the design of your smoker ie. how the smoker hood closes with wires coming out or simply how much you want the state of the art.

 The wireless remote unit will allow you to be up to 100 feet or so away from the your smoker so when preparing your cookout you’re not necessarily tied to standing by the barbecue smoker say if the weather's bad or like me, you smoke all year round.

-Our preferred choice is the Maverick ET732.
-The instructions are poor but 5 minutes playing around with it and you'll get to grips with it, after that it's a robust accurate device.
+If I have one niggle it's that the instructions are poor but who reads instructions these days?
+Five minutes playing around with it and you'll get to grips with it.

 The final option is to have a BBQ thermometer with more than one probe, this will allow you to check more than one point in the meat without having to move the probe manually (something that would again require opening the smoker hood).
 This can be a particular advantage when cooking a large bird like a turkey because you can insert one probe in the breast and one in the thigh and keep a check one both temperatures at the same time.

 For an extra $10, choose the Maverick ET-733

 It pays to calibrate your temperature probe on a regular basis to check that it is giving an accurate readout and there's a very easy way to do this:

 As a double check, if you have more than on probe, test them simultaneously.
 If they both read the same then the chances are they are accurate no matter at what temperature you choose to test.

 You can check that your food is cooked and safe to eat when you achieve the following internal meat temperatures:-